AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 ---
-description: The MDVA-37082 Magento patch fixes the issue when the partial index of stock status for grouped products is wrong for custom stocks.
-This patch is available when the Quality Patches Tool (QPT) 1.0.25 is installed.
-The patch ID is MDVA-37082.
-Please note that the issue is scheduled to be fixed in Magento 2.4.4.
+title: "MDVA-37082: Incorrect partial index of stock status for grouped products"
 labels: QPT Patches,Quality Patches Tool,support tools,QPT 1.0.25,Magento Commerce Cloud,Magento Commerce,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1, 2.4.2,2.4.2-p1
-title: 'MDVA-37082: Incorrect partial index of stock status for grouped products'
 ---

-# MDVA-37082: Incorrect partial index of stock status for grouped products

 The MDVA-37082 Magento patch fixes the issue when the partial index of stock status for grouped products is wrong for custom stocks.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.25 is installed.
 The patch ID is MDVA-37082.
 Please note that the issue is scheduled to be fixed in Magento 2.4.4.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**
 Adobe Commerce on cloud infrastructure 2.3.4-p2

 **Compatible with Adobe Commerce versions:**
 Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.0-2.4.2-p1

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue
 Incremental indexing of grouped product child products can cause incorrect other grouped products to be incorrectly indexed when children are shared.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 * Create a new stock and source for the main website.
 * Create 3 simple products with qty 10,15 and 0.